-The following participations will be completed during CP1 (including in the pre-clinical workshop and both placement blocks):
+The following participations will be completed during CP1 placement, some will be completed during the preclinical workshop:

 - 2x simulation

 - 2x planning

 - 1x ancillary equipment

 - 2x patient care and communication

 ONE written record will be assessed from EACH of the above areas.
 Further detail on the what participation records are and how they are completed will be provided in the pre-clinical workshop.